 “You also need to know how much of it is fact and how much of it is imagination.
 You don’t feel so alarmed.
 You feel calm.
 You know things aren’t going out of proportion.
 Once you can separate the facts from the overhyped fiction that your pain-struck mind may be conjuring up, you let go of the imagination and only keep the facts.
 This can make moving on that much easier,” says Kavita.

 5. Get your mind off the subject

-Distraction works not only for kids, but adults as well.
-You may be feeling gloomy and depressed after being rejected by someone, but there would still be something that can make you smile right away.
+Distraction works not only for kids but for adults as well.
+Love and rejection may leave you feeling gloomy and depressed but there would still be something that can make you smile right away.
 You could try helping someone in need, and this will make you understand that there are a lot of other people who are dealing with situations worse than yours.
-Play with your pet, ask about the well-being of your near and dear, and soon you will realise that you are not the centre of the universe.
+When you put your issues in a larger perspective, it will seem a lot easier to handle rejection from a girl or a guy.

+Maybe for a while, you ponder on the awesome advantages of being single.
+Is it really that bad to be the hero of your own story?
+You might actually enjoy the freedom if you give it a shot.
 Your disappointment in getting rejected by a love interest is not as devastating as you think it is.
-Instead of wallowing in self-pity, make yourself useful for others.
+Instead of wallowing in self-pity, make yourself useful to others.

 6. Don’t take it personally

 Rejection is very much a part of our life; we reject people, things, and opinions on a daily basis.
 The same happens to you, me, and everyone else.
 But when we get rejected by someone we are in love with, we find it agonizing and it stings us deeply.
 This happens because to some degree we feel an attachment to that person.